 Methotrexate (By mouth)

 Treats cancer, including bone, lung, breast, head, neck, or blood cancer (including acute lymphoblastic leukemia), mycosis fungoides, or non-Hodgkin lymphoma.
-Also treats rheumatoid arthritis, psoriasis (a skin disease), and polyarticular juvenile idiopathic arthritis.
+Also treats rheumatoid arthritis, psoriasis (a skin disease), lupus, multiple sclerosis, and polyarticular juvenile idiopathic arthritis.

 Trexall, XatmepThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to methotrexate, or if you are pregnant or breastfeeding.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
 Do not take this medicine everyday to treat conditions other than cancer.